Age-Related Tax Milestones

 Beware: Penalty-free pay-outs still count as taxable income.

 You can start receiving Social Security benefits at age 62, but they will be lower than if you wait until you hit the current full-retirement age of 66 (for those born between 1943 and 1954).
-According to Tax Preparation Miami CPA’s if you work before reaching age 66, your benefits will be further reduced if your 2012 earnings exceed $14,640.
+According to Tax Preparation Miami CPA’s, if you work before reaching age 66, your benefits will be further reduced if your 2012 earnings exceed $14,640.
 Beware: depending on your income from other sources, up to 85% of your benefits may be subject to federal income tax.

 Age 66: Start Date for Full Social Security Benefits

 If you were born between 1943 and 1954, you become entitled to full Social Security benefits at age 66.
 You won’t lose any benefits if you work in years after the year you turn 66.
-However if you turn 66 in 2012, your 2012 benefits will be reduced if your 2012 earnings from working exceed $38,880.
+However, if you turn 66 in 2012, your 2012 benefits will be reduced if your 2020 earnings from working exceed $38,880.
 Beware: depending on your income from other sources, up to 85% of your benefits may be subject to federal income tax.
 Consult your Income tax preparation in Miami firm to verify.

 Age 70: Start Date for Enhanced Social Security Benefits

 You can defer Social Security benefits until after reaching age 70, and your benefit payments will be higher than if you start earlier.
-If you make this choice, you don’t have worry about reduced payments if you continue working, but this option only makes sense for those in good health.
+If you make this choice, you don’t have to worry about reduced payments if you continue working, but this option only makes sense for those in good health.
 Beware: depending on your income from other sources, up to 85% of your benefits may be subject to federal income tax.